socsciprogramming/socsciprogramming.github.io/README.md

 ## Introductory Programming for Online Social Science Experiments

-We thank the following Course Contributers--
+We thank the following Course Contributors--

 ### Course Contributors: